tobek/laminae/notes.md

 23 of them!

+- nostalgia - CGD or NGD?
 - oracle(s) maybe in CNP?
 CGC somehow?
+NEP?
+LGC
-- artists - LEC is a bit, but otherwise NEC, CNC, or LGC
+- artists - LEC is a bit, but otherwise NEC, CNC
     - Poetic Terrorism and creative madness - http://www.yorku.ca/caitlin/1900/play/poetic_terrorism.htm maybe CNC
 - terrapin (is it an archive/library/museum or more sensorium? could be both)
-- something pretty futuristic, but not described as such
+- something pretty futuristic, but not described as such - LEP?
-- they worship a god who is crazy but they love it - CGC
+- they worship a god who is crazy but they love it - CGC NEP
-- war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history XEX
-- something where everything is like a play, or all interactions are formulaic - NGP probably, could be CGC
+- something where everything is like a play, or all interactions are formulaic - NGP probably, could be CGC - or LGC?
     + like a drama?
     + greek stock characters/jungian archetypes etc
     + and/or where you are assigned a ritual role in a play, and learning that role is therapeutic - NGC?
         * Like thinking about how an actor with a very short role might still deeply flesh out history and mindset of char to play it well.
 It goes deeper
-- "an indigenous Amazonian society that shifted seasonally between two entirely different forms of social organization (small, authoritarian nomadic bands during the dry months; large, consensual horticultural settlements during the rainy season)"
+- "an indigenous Amazonian society that shifted seasonally between two entirely different forms of social organization (small, authoritarian nomadic bands during the dry months; large, consensual horticultural settlements during the rainy season)" NEP
 - some valuable resource intruders want to use...
+LEP?
+LGC?
-- looking for the chosen one - in an interesting way
+- looking for the chosen one - in an interesting way (LGC LGP)
     + "I could make a good argument for it being an emergent phenomenon.
 The prophecy might go: "A society of this structure in this environment will inevitably produce a hero of this character.
 When you see him, don't murder him.
 Help him along."
 It's still birth lottery, but shared." https://twitter.com/AaronPogue/status/1444289931162103808
     + society-wide processes to breed out chosen people/breed - this is bene gesserit right?
-    + LEX? maybe LEC
     + rilke quote about god as the one who is coming
+    + “Knowing this first, that there shall come in the last days scoffers, walking after their own lusts, They will say, “Where is this ‘coming’ he promised?
+Ever since our ancestors died, everything goes on as it has since the beginning of creation.” - 2 Peter 3:3-4
 - society that glamorizes maintenance instead of creation?
 LGP
 - death?
 CGD
 - glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
 NED or LED or LND. - and then how it heals
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
-- One should be extremely short (maybe no or very few known residents?)
-    - like "_____ appears to be a complicated place, but thanks to the efforts of the jealous Forgetful Duke, it all seems rather simple once you've left."
-    - CED
 - Which is the most populous?
-LGC?
-Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?
+LEP decent too
 - magical research outpost, maybe in CNC or CGC. this is kind of Bloom islet
     + maybe rumored to be in CGC but might be some extra crazy bit of CNC or some other place, hard to know. dissolution one could be on CED
-- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC, maybe even CNP)
+- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC, maybe even CNP, LED, NEP, LGC)
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
-NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC, CNP, NND
+NGD, CGD, LEC, LEP, LED, NEC, CEP, CNC, CGC, CNP, NND, NEP (you fight them)
     + *definitely NGD if nothing else* - maybe CEP
     + do you learn from it? does it scare you?
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
 If too proactively punishing, the punishment is punished. maybe CED or LED. wait but inertia is XXP?
 - Lost and found (maybe in CEC or CNC or LNP or CNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
-- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NEX. gosh could be NGD if nothing else.
-CGC maybs
+- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NEC or NEP. gosh could be NGD if nothing else.
+LED.
+CGC maybs behind the scenes. oh definitely could be LGC
     - AKA collective consciousness/intelligence, mindcity, hypermind, metamind, group mind
     - "Something the whole ocean is doing"
 - Two sides that have ritual border.
-Ceremonies about hating each other, but they never actually fight (endless crevass place?)
+Ceremonies about hating each other, but they never actually fight (endless crevasse place?)
+LED
-- two (or more) totally separate societies (NEP war + ritual athletes?)
-- Sex  - CGD, CED, NEC (dreams), NEP
+- Sex - LEC, CGD, CED, NEC (dreams), NEP
-- a prison (w research/testing?) (oubliette in CNP, but can be used more elsewhere)
+- a prison (w research/testing?) (oubliette in CNP, but can be used more elsewhere - LED?
+LEP?)
-- non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?)
+- non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?
+LGC, LNP)
 - sleep NEC - maybe some dreamless and tranquil sleep is CNP
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops
     + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it.
 LXX or NXX.
 LNP?
 - weirdly insensitive and/or literally stupid, but powerful.
 XXD - NEP, CGD
 - bureaucracy?
-LEP or LED or LND
+LED or LND
     + belgium
         * "Whereas other countries suffer from a “computer says no” attitude, Belgium has artisan bureaucrats, who can make obstacles appear or disappear at a whim.
 No two interactions with a Belgian official are the same.
 In this way, a surplus of bureaucracy leads to anarchy rather than conformity"
         * "Belgium offers a lesson in stability through chaos.
 Even its demise would be serene.
 It is the world’s most successful failed state."
         * https://www.economist.com/europe/2021/06/24/belgitude-the-art-of-belgian-zen
 - transportation: they'll take you anywhere, ferriers, psychopomps (could go with generation ship, "come aboard, we're going where you're going")
-- secret society so secret and/or went wrong such that no one could get back into it (LND?)
+- secret society so secret and/or went wrong such that no one could get back into it (LND is this kinda.
+LED?)
 - used
+    + extremely short (forgetting place)
     + generation ship
     + incredible beauty
     + https://en.wikipedia.org/wiki/Rotation_method